NickoOwen/bananabot/README.md

     python3 -m uvicorn main:app --reload
     ```

-2. To run the unit tests, run the following command from within the `src` directory
+2. To run the unit tests, run the following command from within the `app` directory
     ```
     python3 -m pytest ./tests
     ```